cnunciato/ghost-content/README.md

 ### Usage

-Include a reference to this repository in either a role definition:
+First, install [ghost-cookbook for Chef](https://github.com/cnunciato/ghost-cookbook) on your Chef server.
+Then include a reference to this repository in either a role definition:

     {
       "name": "ghost-blog",